 In collaboration with artists Neal Macdonald and Donna McCracken (fellow Artroom colleagues at Roxburghe House), Emily was commissioned by CLAN Cancer Support to design an NHS Tribute Sculpture in response to the Covid 19 pandemic and as part of the 'Light the North' art trail.

 Emily, Neal, and Donna delivered seven Zoom workshops ('Postcards and Playlists') to participating NHS Staff in February 2021.
 Staff then submitted the art and writing they did during the workshops to be used as inspiration for the final sculpture design.

-'The Outpost' was completed at the beginning of June and will be launched in advance of the 'Light the North' art trail commencing August 9th.
+'The Outpost' was completed at the beginning of June and was launched in advance of the 'Light the North' art trail on August 9th.

-For a up-to-date info on the launch, photo call and Press and Journal article, click here.
+For the photo call and Press and Journal article, click here.

 'Postcards and Playlists'